 - Programs targeting women to improve their quality of life and promote economic activity

 - Programs focused on providing employment opportunities and training to the disabled

 - Platform to improve the performance of small and medium enterprises in Latin America

 - Alliances to promote higher education in Latin America

 - Public private partnership to advance urban development and multimodal transportation in Mexico

 In 2016 she began targeting her efforts to the +350,000 members of the Greater New Orleans Community whom she serves daily through the New Orleans Business Alliance as Vice President, Performance Management & Strategy.
-Alejandra remains connected to the Latin community via the Hispanic Chamber of Commerce and also by writing a bi-weekly column in Spanish with Meridiano 90, newspaper serving the Spanish speaking New Orleans community.
+Alejandra remains connected to the Latin community via the Hispanic Chamber of Commerce of Louisiana and also by writing a monthly bilingual column with VIVA NOLA Magazine.

 She has graduated with honors from ITESM as an Organizational Psychologist, and has postgraduate studies in Corporate Social Responsibility and a Master in Business Administration (MBA) from the A.B.
 Freeman School of Business at Tulane University.
 She was published in The Aspen Institute (www.caseplace.org) and RGSA - Journal of Social and Environmental Gestão in which best social responsibility practices are published.
 She is a member of strategic organizations such as The Hispanic Chamber of Commerce of Louisiana (HCCL) and The Urban Land Institute (ULI).
 She serves as Chair of the Board of Directors for Fund 17, an organization helping micro-entrepreneurs in New Orleans and as Vice Chair of the Board of Directors for USGBC Louisiana.